-These procedures must be followed in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has:-
+These procedures must be followed in any case in which it is alleged that a member of staff, governor, visiting professional or volunteer has:

-- a. behaved in a way that has harmed a child or may have harmed a child - b. possibly committed a criminal offence against or related to a child - c. behaved in a way that indicates s/he is unsuitable to work with children
+- a. behaved in a way that has harmed a child or may have harmed a child - b. possibly committed a criminal offence against or related to a child - c. behaved in a way that indicates s/he may pose a risk of harm to children.